Updated 2/1/22 for most recent campaign finance reports.

 Here are the monetary contributions and expenditures reported by each candidate, according to their most recent campaign treasurer’s reports:

-I reviewed all the campaign contribution reports online through 1/14/22 and found the following of interest:
+I reviewed all the campaign contribution reports online on Feb.
+1, 2022, and found the following of interest:

 Dugan received 18 $1,000 contributions, including one from Villa Raphael Hldgs LLC, an owner of condominiums at Naples Bay Resort.
 He also made a $15,000 “Other” type of contribution to his campaign.

-Petrunoff received 27 contributions of $1,000, including from former Naples City Councilmember Linda Penniman and from Harry Criswell of Naples (see above).
+Petrunoff received 30 contributions of $1,000, including from former Naples City Councilmember Linda Penniman, from Dr. Jeffrey Heitmann, husband of Mayor Teresa, and from Harry Criswell of Naples (see above).

 The Gulf Shore Association of Condominium Owners held a candidate forum on Dec.
 16. Watch a recording of the forum here; read the Naples Daily News’ summary of the forum here.
 Read well-written summaries of interviews of each candidate by a GSAC member here.